 Step 2: Add your wet ingredients.

-Slowly pour the buttermilk over the mixture and pulse again just until the mixture begins to form a consistent dough.
-Turn the dough out onto a floured counter or cutting board and use your hands to shape it into a rectangle.
+Slowly pour the buttermilk over the mixture and pulse again just until the mixture begins to come together.

 Step 3: Roll and cut the dough.